Halal snack pack

-A halal snack pack (HSP) is a fast food dish, popular in Australia, which consists of halal-certified doner kebab meat (lamb, chicken, or beef) and chips.
-It also includes different kinds of sauces, usually chilli, garlic, and barbecue, whilst yoghurt or yoghurt sauce, cheese, jalapeño peppers and tabbouleh are common additions.
-The snack pack is traditionally served in a styrofoam container, and has been described as a staple takeaway dish of kebab shops in Australia.
+A halal snack pack is an Australian fast food dish consisting of halal-certified doner kebab meat (lamb, chicken, beef, or a combination) and chips.
+It also includes different kinds of sauces, usually chilli, garlic, and barbecue (sometimes known as the "holy trinity").
+Yoghurt or yoghurt sauce, cheese, jalapeño peppers, and tabbouleh are also common additions.
+While the snack pack was traditionally served in a styrofoam container, it is now most commonly served in moulded pulp or cardboard containers, as most Australian states have banned single-use plastic packaging.
+The snack pack has been described as a staple takeaway dish of kebab shops in Australia.

 Some Australian restaurant menus refer to the dish as a "snack pack", "snack box" or "mixed plate".
-The name of the dish was chosen by the Macquarie Dictionary as the "People's Choice Word of the Year" for 2016.
-In Western Australia, the dish is often called a "meat box."
+The name of the dish was voted by readers of the Macquarie Dictionary as the "People's Choice Word of the Year" for 2016.
+In Western Australia, the dish is often called a "meat box", and in Adelaide it is known as an "AB".
+The dish also exists in New Zealand, where it is known as meat on chips.
+A similar food is the Dutch kapsalon.